Glutathione Injection: Important Safety Information

 - Administration Method

-some text- Glutathione injections are typically given subcutaneously (SUB-Q) or intramuscularly (IM).
+- Glutathione injections are typically given subcutaneously (SUB-Q) or intramuscularly (IM).

 - Administration should be performed by a qualified healthcare professional or under appropriate medical supervision.